AI4WORK-Project/sliding-work-sharing/README.md

 }
 ```

-Depending on the input parameters, the SWS may decide one of the following:
+Depending on the input, the SWS may decide one of the following:
 - `AI_AUTONOMOUSLY`: "AI can reschedule without human involvement"
 - `HUMAN_ON_THE_LOOP`: "Human has to be informed about AI's rescheduling"
 - `HUMAN_IN_THE_LOOP`: "Human has to check AI's suggestion"